EliMurdock/Taskmaster/README.md

 # Development Environment

 This was a project done in order to learn more about using the tkinter library and integrating SQL databases.
-It is coded in Python and SQL, using the SQLite databse system.
+It is coded in Python and SQL, using the SQLite database system.

 Other tools used include VScode as the IDE, and Github for version control.